 The Office of Investigations also manages a Hotline Complaint Center and investigates whistleblower complaints, including those referred by the U.S. Office of Special Counsel.

-HOW TO DEAL WITH A COMPLAINT WITH THE DOT
+HOW TO DEAL WITH A COMPLAINT FROM THE U.S. DEPARTMENT OF TRANSPORTATION

 Airlines are required by law to promptly recognize complaints and respond to consumers’ issues in writing within sixty days of receiving them.
 The airlines are to acknowledge complaints within thirty days of receipt.
 The Aviation Consumer Protection Division should be contacted with any and all consumer complaints about airlines Whenever individuals have a question about airport security screenings, the no-fly list, or anything else, it is important to consult the requirements of the Transportation Security Administration (TSA)